-The Australian began acting on soap opera Neighbours.
+The star began acting on soap opera Neighbours.
 She achieved major success for The Wolf of Wall Street, where she used a Brooklyn accent.
 From there, she acted in The Legend of Tarzan and Whiskey Tango Foxtrot (using her natural accent).
 Now, Robbie is best known as Harley Quinn in the DC Extended Universe.

 While fans know the character for her New Jersey-New York dialect, Robbie sticks with a non-regional American accent for her adaptation.